SDStuduiosLLC/tsdb-docs/gettingStarted/basicConfig.md

     serverId: "ID of the server the bot is to be linked to",
     logChannel: "ID of the channel (some) logs will be set to",
     staffRole: "ID of the role that STAFF members have",
-    adminRole: "ID of the role that ADMIN members have.
-If you do not have an admin set it to the owner role or create a blank role",
+    botOwners: ['ID of PRIMARY bot owner', 'ID of other bot owners'], // The first ID in the array is the user that clients will be asked to contact if the bot catches on fire.
     shardCount: 1,
     // Make sure to use only a plain number, doing "1" will just crash it. also "auto" doesnt work for some reason
     // This isn't being used but is still required for checks to pass